 If you visit our offices, we may collect your name, the date and times you visited, and who you are visiting.
 We may also use security technologies, such as security cameras, to capture your image.
 If you use our guest wireless network while in our office, we may also log information about your use of that service for network administration, analysis, troubleshooting, and other operational purposes.
 We do not combine IP addresses with personally-identifiable information to identify individual users.

 Patterson Belknap uses the information it collects to provide updates about legal developments, promote and share the Firm’s publications regarding legal issues and to invite people to participate in the Firm’s events and presentations about evolving legal issues.
-The Firm may also use this information for other business purposes (for example, to perform services on our or a service provider’s behalf or to detect against fraud or illegal activity).
+The Firm may also use this information for other business purposes (for example, to perform services on our or a service provider’s behalf, analytics, or to detect against fraud or illegal activity) or for the additional purposes explained at the time of collection.
 Personal information may also be used in connection with responding to your requests for information, reviewing applications for employment with Patterson Belknap, protecting our site and operations against fraud or other unlawful activities, and maintaining the physical security of our offices.

 The Firm does not sell the personal information it collects.
-From time to time, Patterson Belknap may share this information with third-party vendors retained by the Firm in connection with the Firm’s business purposes and marketing activities described above.
+From time to time, Patterson Belknap may disclose this information with third-party service providers or vendors retained by the Firm in connection with the Firm’s business purposes and marketing activities described above who process this information solely for our benefit and in accordance with our instructions or as otherwise necessary to provide our services.

 Children

-We do not knowingly solicit personal or other information online from children under the age of 13.
+We do not knowingly collect personal or other information online from children under the age of 13.

 Information Security